 Tolerances are + 0.1 mm.
 Material...
 Most softwoods are suitable, but all those that I manufactured at APEX Enterprises were made from hardwood.

 The Stamfordham Top bar is supplied as a set of ten along with a 'normal' top bar that will accept a sheet or triangle of foundation in order to get the bees started on their job.
 The notches allow for castellated spacers, if they are used.
 Information provided by Mike Lewis.
-As at 03-01-2015 Stamfordham were not showing these in their online catalogue.
+As at 26-04-2018 Stamfordham did not appear to have a website.
 R.P.

 Apex type 2B Top bar